-Their names were then engraved on Marble Plaques that was affixed to the Gisborne Band Rotunda down by the banks of the Turanganui River opposite the War Memorial
+Their names were then engraved on Marble Plaques that was affixed to Gisborne's Trafalgar Rotunda down by the banks of the Turanganui River, which now stands opposite the ANZAC War Memorial.
+However when I went to look at this site, they were not there.